collective/ECLecture/Products/ECLecture/README.txt

 James.
 They are licensed under a `Creative Commons Attribution 2.5 License`_.

-ECLecture was ported to Plone 3 by `Eudemonia Solutions AG`_ with support from `Katrin Krieger`_ and the Otto-von-Guericke University of Magdeburg.
+ECLecture was ported to Plone 3 and 4 by `Eudemonia Solutions AG`_ with support from `Katrin Krieger`_ and the Otto-von-Guericke University of Magdeburg.